The CCELL Store is officially online! Enjoy free shipping on orders over $49.90.Learn more >

 Below, you'll find specific scenarios that elevate the chances of a clogged vape pen.

-CBD isolate-based products, and THC live resins or "sauces" seem to clog many carts more often than THC distillate due to non-uniform particulate distribution and base viscosity, as well as potential recrystallization of the THC or CBD.
+Isolate-based products, and live resins/rosins seem to clog many carts more often than distillates due to non-uniform particulate distribution and base viscosity, as well as potential recrystallization of the chemical compounds.